 heli ski prep program

 Sun Peaks Resort is conveniently located amid some of the finest heli and cat-skiing destinations in the world!
-Get the most out of your heli or cat skiing trip in this two- day camp designed and instructed by a CSIA certified instructor and Canadian Ski and heli ski guide.
 Warm-up and fine tune your powder skiing technique in Sun Peaks legendary Gil's terrain while developing the necessary backcountry skills before your heli or cat skiing destination.
-Avalanche awareness, companion rescue, tree wells and backcountry hazard recognition are invaluable skills to take with you into the trip of your lifetime!
+Beyond the Groomers and Introduction to Backcountry camps teach invaluable skills such as avalanche awareness, companion rescue, tree wells and backcountry hazard recognition while exploring Sun Peaks vast off-piste terrain with a certified Canadian Ski Guide

 Guided Ice Fishing